 So it begins, I am packing for a semester studying abroad in Europe and I am a wreck.
-It’s terrible, I’m a human natural disaster destroying everything I touch.
-Call me Hurricane Amy, the Great Tornado of ‘AC, or Cyclone Downing.
+It’s terrible, I’m like a human natural disaster destroying everything I touch.
+Call me Hurricane Amy, the Great Tornado of ‘AC, or Cyclone Downing (also applicable to any of my three brothers).
 How is it possible that I have so many things to bring?
-Of course everyone asks themselves that, but it remains a good question.
+Of course that is what everyone says, and now I know why.

-I didn’t face such an issue when I was packing for a several month trip to India, but since I was carrying everything on my back I didn’t mind packing as few belongings as possible.
-Seeing as I don’t have to do that in Europe, I suddenly can’t part with any of my things… even if that means paying out the ass in baggage fees.
+I didn’t face such an issue when I was packing for a several month trip to India, but I guess I didn’t really care about rotating three outfits for a semester when constantly carrying all my belongings on my back.
+Seeing as I don’t have to do that in Europe, I’m going to have to up my game… up my game and pay out the ass in baggage fees.
+I’ve been to Europe a couple of times before, but never for so long.
+This changes things a little bit, because suddenly there are so many possessions I can’t bear to part from.
 I know I should bite the bullet and leave some less-than-necessary things behind, but knowing me I’ll probably regret not having:

 - Just add water pancake mix

 - That dress I haven’t ever worn but probably should bring anyway

 - The shoes that match that dress that I also have never worn but can’t not take if I’m taking the dress

 Wow, I’m looking at this list and realizing how odd my priorities are.
 Anyway, packing sucks and none of the online “How to Pack for Studying Abroad” blogs really help that much.
 In reality everyone is different and are going to take what is important to them, even if it is pancake mix.
 Although I would say that pancake mix is a packing essential when going to live in Europe.
 Here are several reasons why: